 How did you get involved in travel?

-"After my first trip overseas to study abroad, I haven't stopped traveling and exploring this beautiful world of ours.
-It inspires me to see new places and experience new cultures, and travel has become my biggest passion.
-After working in education abroad, I realized what I loved most was encouraging people to visit amazing new places.
-After arriving in Colombia as a traveler, I quickly learned it was the place for me to put down roots and encourage others to come visit."
+"After my first trip overseas to study abroad in Italy, I haven't stopped traveling and exploring this beautiful world of ours.
+It inspires me to see new places and experience new cultures, and travel has become one of my biggest passions.
+After working abroad in both Turkey and Spain for a few years, I realized what I loved most was encouraging people to visit amazing new places.
+I arrived in South America as a traveler, but immediately fell in love with the warmth and beauty of this place and its people, and have worked here in tourism ever since- mostly in Colombia and now in Peru."

 Please share a unique travel experience you will never forget.